tkellehe/noodel/README.md

 A _"Hello World"_ in [_Noodel_](https://tkellehe.github.io/noodel#introduction) is pretty simple: `Hello,¤World!`

-The `STRING` literal is created and placed onto the stack.
+The `STRING` literal is created and placed onto the stack which can be done with any of the [_printable_](docs/code_page.md) characters.
 At the very end, whatever is on the top of the stack gets printed.
 Therein, the `Hello,¤World!` gets printed.
 But what happened to the `¤`?
 The `¤` is used to represent a space when handling `STRING` types.
 This allows for the space character to act as a NOP to seperate commands.
 The same was done with the line feed character which is represented by `¶` [(...)](docs/string_compression.md)

 ---